ShermainePeh08/tp/docs/UserGuide.md

 #### Locating products : `findproduct`

-Displays products with names containing any of the given keyword(s).
+Displays products with name matching any of the given keyword(s).

 Format: